fchanson/node-red-contrib-circularbuffer/README.md

 - msg.topic.circular (boolean) to set if the buffer is circular or not.
 - msg.topic.sliding_size (integer) to change the sliding size.

+### Thanks

+Thanks Saniya for our discutions and your help about this package :-)